 Click to view auction

-This is my second painting from my new Golden Series (you can read about the series here).
-If you enjoy today's painting, please leave a comment here or share it with your friends using the links below (or tweet it).
+If you enjoy today's painting, leave me a comment here, and share it with your friends using the links below or click to tweet.

-The auction for Yellow Pear Wrapped in Green Tissue Paper No. 2 ends tomorrow at 8 PM EST. View auction
+The auction for Two Figs with Tenmoku Ink Bottle No. 2 ends tomorrow at 11 AM EST. View auction

 Visit Current Painting Auctions